-- 1. A letter is sent to the parent/guardian after 3 unexcused absences.
-Time lost for truancy may be made up in detention. - 2.
-A second letter is sent after 5 unexcused absences scheduling a meeting with the Assistant Principal, District Attendance Officer, team of teachers, school counselor, and school social worker.
+- 1. A letter is sent to the parent/guardian after 3 unexcused absences. - A second letter is sent after 5 unexcused absences scheduling a meeting with the Assistant Principal, District Attendance Officer, team of teachers, school counselor, and school social worker.
 Together we will come up with a plan for you and your child and sign a contract stating that the child's attendance will improve. - 3.
 When the student reaches 7 unexcused absences a referral will be made to the Nobles County Family Service Agency.